This article was first published on January 23, 2017 and later slightly re-edited for the album’s 15th anniversary on January 17, 2022.

 Change in an age of contradiction

 Flash forward to the here and now.
 I am still alive and so is Kele Okereke.
-BLOC PARTY ultimately changed their character in the course of 2016’s Hymns album with Okereke and Lissack being the remaining members of the A Weekend In The City line-up.
+Bloc Party ultimately changed their character in the course of 2016’s Hymns album with Okereke and Lissack being the remaining members of the A Weekend In The City line-up.
 The music has gotten softer, more spiritually and the lyrics less obvious.
 It changed like it always did while Okereke recently became a father and a bit more settled.
-The anger and urgency has left BLOC PARTY a while ago and it is yet uncertain if it’ll ever return.
+The anger and urgency has left Bloc Party a while ago and but judging from the first single of their comeback album Alpha Games (out this April), it looks like that vibe might actually return.
 I am also still here, not married yet and no kids either.
 My life plan got a bit more concrete but calling it stable in a traditional sense would be a shameless overestimation.
 Uncertainty became the norm and although many folks in their early 30s might deny it, I can sense it in a lot of talks.
 We all embraced the contradiction.

 So, what did this album to me after all, you might ask.
 It helped me to realize certain things, to be more reflective with society and take a closer look at the people surrounding me.
 It taught me to question everything, be angry and stubborn and speak your mind from time to time, it helped me to stick with what I love and what I’m passionate about, just to avoid the dangers of being stuck in a life I have no control over.
 Oh, and it made me quite immune against all that shallow big city life party/ hipster lifestyle and stick to the things that matter instead.
 Find something and someone you love and hold on to it.
 Sounds quite ‘hippie’ but sometimes it’s that easy.
 I did not realize it back then but it changed my perspective, my taste, probably a few minor life choices and therefore I am still truly grateful and that’s what this text was basically about; a musical ‘reality check’ even if it might not be the coolest one in music history.
 But not caring about this is just another lesson that comes from growing up and I sincerely hope you’ll find something similar, no matter in what artistic field.
 Because even when times seem miserable like they do now they won’t change without ambition and personal beliefs that need to be shaped first.
 And that’s where such a ‘reality check’ could come in handy, right?